Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Exchange information with the other driver if they remain at the scene.
 Get their name, contact information, driver's license number, and insurance information (or note that they have none).
 Never admit fault or make statements about the accident beyond factual descriptions.

 For hit-and-run accidents, note the direction the vehicle fled, a description of the vehicle and driver, and any identifying features.
 Most UM policies require evidence of physical contact with the fleeing vehicle to approve claims.
+Learn more about how hit-and-run insurance claims work and which coverages apply.

 Notifying Your Insurance Company